 The legal team at Tego Insurance are at the ready to help you understand the restrictions and standard practices for electronic communication.
 With the laws changing and the need to protect a patient’s private information becoming more and more difficult, it is essential that you understand what you can and can not do in regards to texting and emailing your patients.

-Tego offers medical indemnity insurance for medical practitioners and is underwritten by Berkshire Hathaway, a brand globally synonymous with trust and integrity.
+Tego offers medical indemnity insurance for medical practitioners.
 We have a profound understanding of the Australian medical profession and the ever-changing healthcare industry.
 It’s this expertise that allows us to provide leading cover with more choice, innovation and greater flexibility.
 Contact us to find out more.

 This publication is general in nature and is not comprehensive or constitute legal or medical advice.
 You should seek legal, medical or other professional advice before relying on any content, and practice proper clinical decision making with regard to individual circumstances.
 Persons implementing any recommendations contained in this publication must exercise their own independent skill or judgment or seek appropriate professional advice relevant to their own particular practice.
 Compliance with any recommendations will not in any way guarantee discharge of the duty of care owed to patients and others coming into contact with the health professional or practice.
 Tego Insurance Pty Ltd is not responsible to you or anyone else for any loss suffered in connection with the use of this information.